Build new skills. Become compliant. Boost your employability.

 Course Director, Financial Planning

-Equivalent to the Behavioural Finance: Client and Consumer Behaviour, Engagement and Decision Making FASEA bridging unit.
+Build the technical and professional skills to better understand your clients’ needs and anticipate issues they might not have considered.
+Equivalent to the Behavioural Finance: Client and Consumer Behaviour, Engagement and Decision Making Financial Adviser Standards bridging unit.

 Intensives generally run Wednesday to Friday from 8am–5pm.

-Please note that MAI728 in April will be held over four days with a shorter running time from 9am–2pm.
+Please note that MAI728 in May and November will be held over four days with a shorter running time from 9am–2pm.

 Discover your financial planning pathway

-Use our unique pathway tool to discover which courses or units you require to become compliant with the new FASEA rules.
+Use our unique pathway tool to discover which courses or units you require to become compliant with the Financial Adviser Standards.

 Financial planning webinar series